tearust/tea-camellia/docs/migrate_evm.md

 ### AddTappStoreHost

-When new TAppStore app host start hosting.
-The node owner send this txn from front end.
+When new TAppStore app host start hosting, the state maintainer will send this txn to layer1.

-> Question: Should we send this txn from front end?
-There is no way for layer1 to verify this node actual hosts TAppStore
+This txn need 50% state maintainer signature to pass

 ### TransferMachine
 Existing owner of a machine (TEA_ID) transfer to a new owner